signalfx/splunk-otel-react-native/README.md

 # Splunk Distribution of OpenTelemetry for React Native

-> :construction: This project is currently **Experimental**.
-Do not use it in production environments.
+> :construction: This distribution is currently in beta.
+Don’t use it in production environments without extensive prior testing.
+Some features might not be supported or might have constrained capabilities.

 ## Overview